gbgar/Wordlint/README.md

 ##Filters

-\-b, \-\-blacklist
+\-b, \-\-blacklist *FILE*

-    Specify a file containing a newline-separated list of words (no spaces) to filter from matches.
-Pairs well with --nopunct, which is applied before, but activated prior to application of --nocaps filter.
-Thus, --nocaps will not interfere, for example, with proper names given in the blacklist.
+	Specify a file containing a newline-separated list of words (no spaces) to filter against matches.
+Pairs well with --nopunct, which is activated prior to application of --nocaps filter.
+The blacklist is applied again after the --nocaps filter, thus, --nocaps will not interfere, for example, with proper names given in the blacklist.

+\-\-whitelist *FILE*

+	Specify a file containing a newline-separated list of words (no spaces) to only allow specific matches to be output.

 \-\-nocaps